agj/3000-traditional-hanzi/README.md

 ```

 While the data is mostly general, with nothing Anki-specific, the 'Sound file' column is an exception and formatted specifically for Anki use, and for use in conjunction with [this set of audio files.][pinyin-audio]

+The 'Variants' column is rarely used, but when it is it contains different writings of the same character, as found in different sources.
+For ease of study, I conflated them into a single writing but included the others in this field.

 ## Rationale